 The rise in the suicide rate of middle-aged men in the UK

-Why are men more likely to commit suicide?
+Why are men more likely to complete suicide?

 There has been much media coverage over the last few years about the rise in the suicide rate of middle-aged men.
 The suicide rate for men is three and a half times that of women and the biggest group to take their lives is middle-aged men.
 The Samaritans' research into this shocking statistic investigated why men in this age bracket are more likely to take their lives.

-They found that men from poorer socio-economic backgrounds without jobs were 10 times more likely to commit suicide.
-Certain personality traits also contributed to the risk of suicide, for instance a certain mindset e.g. perfectionism, self-criticism, continually ruminating and negative outlook for the future.
+They found that men from poorer socio-economic backgrounds without jobs were 10 times more likely to complete suicide.
+Certain personality traits also contributed to the risk of suicide, for instance, a certain mindset e.g. perfectionism, self-criticism, continually ruminating and negative outlook for the future.
 When these problems were combined with deprivation, unemployment, social isolation, relationship breakdown then the risk was high.